 If the freight can’t be returned, it will likely be necessary to fill out a claim form.
 This is where your documentation will save you.
 A freight claim is an insurance claim, and insurance companies love documentation as it minimizes fraudulent claims.
 Having good documentation will also ensure faster processing and payment of the claim.

-While lost, stolen, or damaged freight shipments are an unfortunate occurrence, they don’t happen all the time.
-Using a 3PL (Third party Logistics) company is one way in which clients can mitigate risk.
+While lost, stolen, or damaged freight shipments are an unfortunate occurrence, they luckily don’t happen often.
+Using a 3PL (Third-party Logistics) company is one way in which clients can mitigate risk.
 3PL’s use multiple freight carriers and can direct or divert your shipment around things like storms and heavy traffic areas, minimizing the risk of an incident.
 In the unfortunate event that something does happen, 3PL’s are the ones who manage the freight claim between the client and the freight carrier.
 They know what forms are needed and which pieces of documentation will be necessary for each freight claim form.
 They’ll, in essence, hold your hand through the freight claims process should it be necessary.
 A good 3PL will also be able to use the occurrence as a way to avoid it from happening again.
 They’ll work with the freight carrier to understand why the loss happened in the first place and will seek to understand what the carrier is doing to prevent it from happening with future freight shipments.